meacoding/techdegree-project-9/README.md

 ## Backstory

 This is the final project.
 I started in a comfortable place with a one page website.
-As evidenced by the unfinished styling and large amounts of commented-out code, I scrapped this project.
+As evidenced by the unfinished styling and large amounts of commented out code, I scrapped this project.

 No matter what I did to improve it, I just didn't like it.
 I had no design or master plan.
 I figured I'd discover what I'd want along the way.
-Funny enough that is exactly what happened when I stopped wasting my time on this and started a new one, which you can find here.
-That one ultimately became my portfolio and the one I submitted for review.
+Funny enough that is exactly what happened when I stopped wasting my time on this and started a new one, which you can find [here](https://github.com/meacoding/techdegree-project-9b).
+That one ultimately became my [portfolio](http://amandaharness.com/) and the one I submitted for review.

 Why did I scrap it?
 I didn't know what to do with the mini-profile for myself, which is at the very top of the page.
-The "Building Blocks" listing my known technologies is okay although the animation is feels unnecessary.
-I wasn't sure how to display my projects.
+The "Building Blocks" listing my known technologies is okay although the animation feels strange.
+I wasn't sure how to display my projects under "View Projects."
 I knew I wanted a contact form at the bottom.
 I really like the Google form but it isn't modifiable and it's bulky.
 I originally wanted a video introduction of myself but currently it's out of date and it just seems weird and out of place.
+But you know what, it was a good learning experience.
+My final portfolio turned out great.

 ## License
 None.